 About these awards

-In the School of History, Classics and Archaeology offers one fully-funded College Research Award across any area of study within the doctoral programme, for studies commencing in 2020-21.
-This scholarship covers UK/EU tuition fees plus a stipend at the equivalent rate to that offered by the Research Councils of the United Kingdom (value TBA, but, for guidance, in 2018-2019 this was £14,777).
+The School of History, Classics and Archaeology offers one fully-funded College Research Award across any area of study within the doctoral programme, for studies commencing in 2020-21.
+This scholarship covers UK/EU tuition fees plus a stipend at the equivalent rate to that offered by the Research Councils of the United Kingdom (value TBA, but, for guidance, in 2019-2020 this was £15,009).
 The stipend will be paid in equal monthly instalments for a maximum of three years, subject to satisfactory performance.
 Awards will be paid pro-rata for part-time candidates.

-The School will consider possible candidates in conjunction with the results of applications for School and AHRC awards, and will therefore consider applicants for those awards.
-Please note: You are still required to submit the online Scholarship application form through the Euclid portal (see 'Applying' below).
+The School will consider possible candidates in conjunction with the results of applications for School and AHRC awards.
+Please note: In order to be considered you are still required to submit the online Scholarship application form through the Euclid portal (see 'Applying' below).

 Only those with the highest standard of academic qualifications can be successful, as these awards are extremely competitive.
 To be considered for a College Research Award, you must: